Frequently Asked Questions

 page for more information.

-Are Health Center records confidential?
+Are Student Health Services records confidential?

-The University Health Center medical records are absolutely confidential.
+The Student Health Services medical records are absolutely confidential.
 Medical records or information will not be released to anyone without the student's written consent.
 Exceptions may include in the event of an emergency, when there is danger of a student harming him/herself, when a physician needs to speak with another member of the clinical team to coordinate treatment, or when a third party payer requests information necessary for reimbursement.

 How can I get a copy of my immunization/medical records?